-There are obvious things that can cause you to have your driver's license suspended — for instance, driving under the influence or driving recklessly.
+Your driver's license may be suspended for several reasons — for instance, driving under the influence or driving recklessly.
 You can even lose your license for driving without car insurance.

 Reasons your license may be suspended

-While this is by no means an exhaustive list, it's a good representation of all the (nonvehicular) reasons your department of motor vehicles may take your license away.
-In most cases, a conviction will result in a driver's license suspension.
-But if you're a frequent offender, your state could permanently revoke your license or even send you to jail.
+This is by no means an exhaustive list, but it's a good representation of many of the non-vehicle related reasons your state's department of motor vehicles may suspend your license.
+Furthermore, if you're a frequent offender, your state could permanently revoke your license or even send you to jail.

 1. Failure to pay child support

-If you are delinquent on child support payments — and the amount and timing vary by region — you could have your license suspended.
+If you are delinquent on child support payments — the amount and timing vary by region — you could have your license suspended.
 You'll be notified and given the chance to correct the situation before that happens.
-In some states, however, you may apply for a temporary license if losing your car would make it hard to get to work and earn income to make child support payments.
+Also, in some states, you may be able to apply for a temporary license if losing your car would make it hard to get to work and earn income to make child support payments.

 Where this applies: Most states